 Dallas become the youngest Iditarod Champion at age of 25 in 2012.
 He also was the youngest person to ever run the Iditarod, turning 18 the day before his rookie race.
 His main hobby is USA Wrestling and is Alaska’s first and only national champion.
 In 2008 Dallas married Jennifer Podzemny; they welcomed daughter Annie in 2010.
 With the help of J.J.
 Keller, Dallas and Jen started their own kennel.
 In 2011, Dallas ran (and won) his first Yukon Quest.
 After an incredible finish, Dallas won the 2014 Iditarod.
 He is the reigning champ.

 Although Conway has racked up an impressive mushing record, including two Junior Iditarod Championships, his passion is in music.
 A singer, songwriter and producer, Conway spends his time writing and performing when he's not helping out at the kennel.
-Conway will be releasing his first album "Paradox" this spring.
+Conway released his first studio album "Paradox - EP" this spring.
 To find out more about Conway and his music you can visit his website at www.conwayseavey.com

 Jennifer grew up as a cowgirl in Montana and New Mexico, but always knew she wanted to run sled dogs.
 She came to Alaska as a handler in 2006.
 After producing a picture of her as a little girl with her stuffed animals aligned in front of a radio flyer wagon to make a dog team, we knew she was dedicated.
 She’s been working with the Seaveys ever since, and married Dallas in April 2008.
 Jen ran her first Iditarod in 2009 finishing 43rd.